How much does a kitchen renovation increase the value of your home?

-Outdated and short-sighted formulas tout unreliable percentages on what a kitchen renovation is worth and on what percentage of the value of your home you should invest in a kitchen remodeling project.
-Real Estate websites, home improvement TV shows, and other sources quote returns on Investment, for a kitchen renovation between 30% and 80% depending on the renovation.
+Outdated and short-sighted formulas tout unreliable percentages on what a kitchen renovation is worth.
+Real Estate websites, home improvement TV shows quote returns on investment for a kitchen renovation between 30% and 80%.
 Sadly, these formulas are overly simplistic and misleading.

-Knowledgeable kitchen designers know that if the design and material choices are poor, kitchen renovations can actually decrease the value of a home.
-Conversely, renovations that correct severely poor layouts and are done in styles that appeal to most people can have ROI’s of 200% or more!
+Kitchen designers know if the design and material choices are poor, kitchen renovations can decrease the value of a home.
+Renovations that correct poor layouts and done in styles that appeal to most can have ROI’s of 200% or more!

 The reality is that previous owners in these cases receive no value for their kitchen renovation.

-Conversely, home flippers that dramatically improve a design challenged home routinely sell homes for far above what they paid, plus the cost of renovations.
+Home flippers that improve a design challenged home routinely sell homes above what they paid, plus the cost of renovation.

 The most extreme examples we have seen recently are described below:

 - One Main Line Kitchen Design customer renovated a kitchen, master bath, and did some other minor interior improvements.
 They also took down a number of trees and underbrush in the overgrown backyard.
-The changes provide for a dramatic backyard view including a previously blocked lake, from the renovated open concept kitchen and second story deck.
+The changes provide for a backyard view including a previously blocked lake.
 The home was originally purchased for $800,000.
 The renovations totaled $200,000 making their overall investment $1 million.
 The home sold quickly for close to $1.7 million.
 It could have probably sold for more since it was on the market for less than 7 days.

-- Often, stately stone homes built around 1900 have exteriors that would cost a fortune to reproduce today.
-However, homes built in this era also have tiny kitchens with too many doorways, very low windows, and even staircases that when relocated or removed create the space for amazing kitchens.
+- Often, stone homes built around 1900 have exteriors that would cost a fortune to reproduce today.
+Homes built in this era have tiny kitchens with too many doorways, very low windows, and staircases that when relocated/removed create space for amazing kitchens.
 Opening up the wall between the kitchen and dining room further modernizes the space.
-While these larger renovations tend to cost close to $100,000, time and time again, these renovated homes sell, almost instantly, for $200,000 – $400,000 more than what was invested in them.
+While larger renovations cost close to $100,000.
+These renovated homes sell, almost instantly, for $200,000 – $400,000 more than what was invested in them.

-Homeowners who don’t understand the value of quality design updates think that, just because other homes aren’t selling for higher amounts in the neighborhood, making these more extensive renovations won’t pay off.
-They couldn’t be more wrong!
-The homeowners who are wise enough to do the more extensive renovations usually aren’t selling their homes – they are living in them, leaving only the homes with poor or outdated designs on the market.
+Homeowners don’t understand the value of quality design.
+They think just because other homes aren’t selling for higher amounts, these extensive renovations won’t pay off.
+They couldn’t be more wrong.
+Homeowners who are wise enough to do more extensive renovations usually aren’t selling their homes.
+They are living in them, leaving only the homes with poor or outdated designs on the market.

-The best kitchen designers know that good design is ALWAYS undervalued and overlooked.
+The best kitchen designers know that good designs are always undervalued and overlooked.

 We also know that designing the best kitchens is impossible for people without extensive experience in these renovations.
-This is why we ask our customers to be open minded and to consider the designs we recommend first, before we do the design, they think they want.
+We ask our customers to be open minded and consider the designs we recommend before we do the design.
 It is more design work for us this way, but customers get better kitchens when they let professionals help them.
 The final choices are theirs, but homeowners’ decisions are usually quite different when everyone works together.

 So, keep an open mind, the result could pay for your renovation several times over.